aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 ![Lab9-Kendra-1](images/Lab9-Kendra-1.png "Enable Kendra")

 2) Create an Index

-***Note that while still in Preview, Kendra only supports creating one index***
+***Note that while still in Preview, an AWS account only supports one Kendra index***

-***Also Note that Kendra can take upwards of 30 minutes to create an index.*** While the Index is being created be sure to checkout other steps in the Workshop.
+***Also Note that Kendra can take upwards of 30 minutes to create an index.***

+While the Index is being created be sure to checkout other steps in the Workshop.

 ![Lab9-Kendra-2](images/Lab9-Kendra-2.png "Create an Index")
 ![Lab9-Kendra-3](images/Lab9-Kendra-3.png "Create an Index")